 WHO CAN ACCESS THE REPORTING FEATURES?

-PDCflow's system has five reporting permissions that determine user reporting access:
+PDCflow's system has several available administrative Security Group roles that determine user’s reporting access:

 - Reporting - View Card Reports